Mastering Selective Color Photoshop in Just 4 Quick Steps!

 To make sure that your original photo isn't affected by any changes you make with the Selective Color Adjustment Layer, it's important to duplicate the layer first.
 This way, you can always go back to the original if needed.
 With the new layer selected, you can begin making adjustments using the drop-down menus that appear when you click on each color option.
 By adjusting these colors individually, you can create a unique and eye-catching effect that enhances your photos.

-3. Adjust Individual Colors
+3. Step 3: Adjust Individual Colors

 To selectively change the colors of your image, double click on the adjustment layer and open the properties panel.
 Select the selective color panel to access the color grading option.